 This guide from Comelite Architecture, Structure, and Interior Design has lots of great design ideas for coffee shops.

 Hire the Right People

-Hiring is a crucial part of running your coffee shop.
-On a basic level you’ll need a manager who will run the coffee shop and a barista to make the drinks.
+A large part of the success of your coffee shop depends on hiring the right people.
+On a basic level, you’ll need a manager who will run the coffee shop and a barista to make the drinks.